Increasing-decreasing patterns in the iteration of an arithmetic function: Iterations and patterns

-then the trajectory of a positive integer $m$ is called an \emph{aliquot sequence} $\left(s^j(m)\right)_{j=1}^{\infty}$.
+The trajectory of the positive integer $m$, that is, $\left(s^j(m)\right)_{j=1}^{\infty}$, is called an \emph{aliquot sequence} .
 The fixed points of $s$ are the \emph{perfect numbers} $6, 28, 496, \ldots$.
 If $m$ is a point of period 2 and if $n = s(m)$, then $m \neq n$ and $s(n) = m$.
 The pair of integers $(m,n)$ is called an \emph{amicable pair} .
 For example, $(220, 284)$ and $(1184, 1210)$ are amicable pairs.
 Integers whose trajectories are periodic under $s$ are called \emph{sociable numbers} .
 There exist sociable numbers of period 4 (such as 1264460), but no sociable number of period 3 is known.
-The behavior of aliquot sequences is poorly understood (Guy~\cite{guy04}).
+The behavior of aliquot sequences is poorly understood (cf. Guy~\cite{guy04}, P. Erd\H os, A. Granville, C. Pomerance, and C. Spiro~\cite{egps90}, Pollack-Pomerance~\cite{poll-pome16}).